Now a days many of us investing in mutual fund for tax saving and for long term saving, while some of us keep money in fixed deposits we...

 |

-Fixed deposit can give tax benefit but with lock in period if you invested for long time in FD then tax benefit will be available. for short time investment in FD doesn’t give any tax Benefit.
+Fixed deposits can give tax benefits but with lock-in period if you invested for a long time in FD then tax benefits will be available. for short time investment in FD doesn’t give any tax Benefit.

 |

-Investment in TAX saving Mutual fund will give Tax Benefit.
-All mutual Fund are not TAX Saving Mutual fund.
-For clarification on this you need to talk to your tax adviser.
+Investment in a TAX saving Mutual fund will give Tax Benefits.
+All mutual Funds are not TAX Saving Mutual funds.
+For clarification on this, you need to talk to your tax adviser.

 |